WoltLab/docs.woltlab.com/docs/php/api/form_builder/form_fields.md

 `WysiwygFormField` is used for wysiwyg editor form fields.
 This class should, in general, not be used directly but only via `WysiwygFormContainer`.
-The class implements `IMaximumLengthFormField`, `IMinimumLengthFormField`, and `IObjectTypeFormNode` and requires an object type of the object type definition `com.woltlab.wcf.message`.
+The class implements `IAttributeFormField`, `IMaximumLengthFormField`, `IMinimumLengthFormField`, and `IObjectTypeFormNode` and requires an object type of the object type definition `com.woltlab.wcf.message`.
 The following methods are specific to this form field class:

 - `autosaveId($autosaveId)` and `getAutosaveId()` can be used enable automatically saving the current editor contents in the browser using the given id.